Assessor's Office

 Email tdavis@richtownship.org

-Toni Davis is the Assistant to the Assessor’s Department and joined our Staff in February 2019.
+Toni Davis is an Assistant to the Assessor’s Department and joined our Staff in February 2019.
 Toni handles exemptions, certificates of error and property tax appeals and complaints.